We're here to help

 The consequences of underinsurance can leave big holes in your business cover.

 The last thing you want to hear when you claim is that your insurance won’t cover your total loss.
-Or that your insurer is refusing to pay the full value of your claim.
-But that can be one of the very real and damaging consequences of underinsurance.
+Or that your insurer is declining to pay the full value of your claim.

 What is underinsurance?

-Underinsurance rears its troublesome head when a policy's level of cover is less than a claim's potential total value.
-The difference between the two means the person or business claiming is out of pocket from the start.
+Underinsurance rears its troublesome head when your level of cover is less than a claim's potential total value.
+The difference between the two means the person or business claiming is out of pocket from the get-go.

 Law of averages

 Then there’s the ‘average rule’ insurers use to calculate claims.
-It means if you’re underinsured, they can reduce the amount they pay you by the same proportion you're underinsured.
+It applies to some (but not all) property and business interruption policies.
+And it means if you’re underinsured, they can reduce the amount they pay you by the same proportion you're underinsured.

-Underinsurance can happen when you undervalue the cost of all your kit (by only totting up your costliest items, for example).
+Underinsurance can happen when you undervalue the cost of replacing all your kit.
 Or when you miss something off the list – like carpets, furniture, fixtures, fittings, or hired equipment.

-It can also happen when you value your contents at the price you bought them.
-Remember, your level of cover should be enough to repair or replace all your equipment if it was wiped out today – from your smallest stapler to your most expensive objet d’art.
+It can also happen when you value your contents at the price you originally paid for them.
+Remember, your level of cover should be enough to repair or replace all your equipment if it was wiped out today – from your smallest stapler to your most expensive tech.
 So, sifting through old receipts won’t help.

 Better, too, to overestimate how much your stuff's worth than find yourself short.
-If your cover includes stock, you might want wiggle room for seasonal stock increases.
-Same goes for any new equipment you buy, including non-tangible items like software programmes.
+If your cover includes stock, you might want wiggle room for seasonal stock increases, like the pre-Christmas rush.
+Same goes for working out the potential replacement value for any new equipment you buy.

 Once you’ve worked out the cost of everything – and we mean everything – you can choose the most appropriate level of cover for your business.
-And you’ll have the best chance of making sure you’re not left underinsured if you ever have to claim.
+Then you’ll have the best chance of making sure you’re not left underinsured and having to make up the shortfall if you ever have to claim.

 How else can I be underinsured?

-• Property: you only insure for a building’s market price, not the re-build cost – which can be much more.
-With recent rises in the cost of building materials and labour, underinsurance is a big problem here.
-It’s estimated over 40% of UK commercial properties are underinsured, with an average shortfall of 43%.
+• Buildings/ Commercial property: you only insure a building for its market value, not the re-build cost – which can be much more.
+With recent rises in the price of building materials and labour, underinsurance is a big problem here.
+It’s estimated around 46% of UK commercial properties are underinsured.

-• Professional indemnity: you haven't enough cover for the most expensive mistake you could make.
+• Professional indemnity (PI): you don't have enough cover for the most expensive mistake you could make.
 Or for if a client sues you for the total value of a failed project – not just your part in it.
 You should also account for legal costs.
-They can run into many £ten (or even £hundreds) of thousands if a claim is complicated or drawn out.
+They can run into many £tens (or even £hundreds) of thousands if a claim is complicated or drawn out.
+Here's a handy guide to working out how much PI cover you might need.

 • Business interruption: your workplace is out of action, but your cover isn’t enough to compensate you for your lost income and additional expenses in the time it takes you to get back on your feet.